Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 I really like the flow of this landing page design.
 Scrolling through the different sections tells me about the software, shows me mock-ups, and the arrows going from element to element keep me visually intrigued.

 Then there are the testimonials.
-Not stacked all next to each other but the testimonials are sprinkled throughout the page with a picture of a person, their company name, and their genuine opinion of the software.
+Not stacked all next to each other but the testimonials are sprinkled throughout the page.
+They have a picture of a person, their company name, and their genuine opinion of the software.
 This is a phenomenal landing page example of how testimonials should be presented.

-I’ve brought up having pictures next to testimonials a few times.
+I’ve brought up having pictures next to testimonials already.
 This is because it stops me from just looking past them – a picture catches my attention and gives the testimonial more credibility.

 This part should be closer to the top of the page.
 As I’ve already said, have a video or a GIF showcasing your software – in this case they have both!